hong-chen/er3t/docs/source/index.rst

 **Community Support:**

-Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ for the latest information and community support.
+Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ for community support and discussions.

 **How to Cite:**